-interest against disclosure.
-77. Clauses 17.4(a) and 17.4(b) (Acceptance of work or rectification by others) The information redacted is part of clause and entire clause.
-Section 32(1)(a), paragraphs (b) and (e) of the definition of "commercial-in-confidence provisions" at section 1 of Schedule 4 The disclosure of this information would reveal the SCAW Contractor's cost structure or profit margins and would place the SCAW Contractor at a substantial commercial disadvantage in relation to potential competitors and other contractors.
-Section 32(1)(d), item 4(b), (c) and (d) of the table in section 14 The disclosure of this information could reveal commercial-in-confidence provisions of a government contract, diminish the competitive commercial value of information to a person and prejudice a person's legitimate business and commercial interests.
-There is an overriding public The Principal weighed the competing public interest considerations and determined that there was an overriding public interest against disclosure for the following reasons: a) exposing the redacted information would reveal the apportionment of risk between the Principal and the SCAW Contractor in relation to accepting work or rectification of work others than the SCAW Contractor, and therefore the level of risk that the SCAW Contractor was willing to price and accept in relation to those events.
-Exposing this information may also provide insight into the SCAW Contractor's views on its potential capabilities and likelihood of default events arising; and b) revealing the information would place the parties at a substantial commercial disadvantage in future projects of a similar nature, as the information would be readily accessible to potential future clients, competitors contractors.
-Therefore the disclosure of the information could reduce the information's competitive commercial value and prejudice the parties' legitimate business, commercial or financial interests.
-Review: This information would be reviewed for disclosure as events and circumstances change.
+section 14 The disclosure of this information could reveal commercial-in-confidence provisions of a government contract, diminish the competitive commercial value of information to a person and prejudice a person's legitimate business and commercial interests.
+There is an overriding public interest against disclosure.
+95. Clauses 23.2 and 23.3 (Risks and Insurance) The information redacted is entire clauses.
+Section 32(1)(d), item 1(f) of the table in section 14 The disclosure of this information could prejudice the effective exercise by an agency of the agency's functions.
+Section 32(1)(a), paragraphs (b) and (e) of the definition of "commercial-in-confidence provisions" at section 1 of Schedule 4 The disclosure of this information would reveal the SBT Contractor's cost structure or profit margins and would place the SBT Contractor at a substantial commercial disadvantage in relation to potential competitors and other contractors.
+The Principal weighed the competing public interest considerations and determined that there was an overriding public interest against disclosure of this information because: a) the redacted information sets out commercially sensitive information regarding the SBT Contractor's liability; b) exposing the redacted information would reveal the apportionment of risk between the Principal and the SBT Contractor in relation to liability under the SBT Deed.
+Exposing this information may provide insight into the SBT Contractor's views on its potential capabilities and the likelihood of the SBT Contractor being held liable in the circumstances specified in these clauses; c) the redacted information sets out an arrangement to apportion and manage liability risk.
+Revealing this information may diminish the value of that information; and d) revealing the information would place the parties at a substantial commercial disadvantage in future projects of a similar nature, as the information would be readily accessible to potential future clients, competitors and contractors.
+Therefore the disclosure of the information could prejudice the parties' legitimate business, commercial or financial interests.